ZuberNajam/Selenium-Webdriver-End-to-End-Testing/README.md

 # Selenium-Webdriver-End-to-End-Testing
-End-to-end testing of OrangeHRM software using Selenium WebDriver
+End-to-end testing of Testing Arena website using Selenium WebDriver